FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 **Step1**: According to the length of the actual handle, set the tool coordinate system, as shown in Figure 2.

-**Step2**: In the "Initial - Base - Payload" menu bar, click "FT payload" to enter the force/torque sensor load interface.
+**Step2**: In the "Initial" -> "Base" -> "Payload" menu bar, click "FT payload" to enter the force/torque sensor load interface.

 Use the dragging button to adjust the level of the robot's end level, click the "Record Initial Location" button in the "Sensor Automatic School Zero" column of the "Power/Torque Sensor Load" interface.
 Then, switch the robot mode as an automatic mode, click the "Automatic School Zero" button.
 After the program is running, it is to complete the sensor school zero work.
 The detailed operation is shown in Figure 3.